gpustack/gpustack/docs/user-guide/playground/chat.md

 ## View Code

 Once you've done experimenting with the prompts and parameters, you can click the `View Code` button to check how you can call the API with the same input by code.
-Code examples in `curl`, `python`, and `nodejs` are provided.
+Code examples in `curl`, `Python`, and `Node.js` are provided.

 # Compare Playground